marcusdotpham/mwswp/book/project1-basketball-data-from-nba.md

 #### NBA introduction

 [NBA](nba.com) is popular site when you want to to find information about men's professional basketball league in North America.
-In this chapter we will do some scraping project on this site.
+In this chapter we will do 4 difference missions to scraping data on this site.

+* scrape name of all players

+* scrape name and detail link of all players

+* scrape detail information of all players

+* scrape image of all players

 #### Mission 1 : Scrape name of all active player